amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 #### 4) Factory pattern
 * Useful when an object is expensive to instantiate so you want to defer instantiation until right before the object is needed
 * Useful when an object depends on runtime parameters in order to be created
-* May have multiple create methods
-* May have multiple new operators
+* helps simplify classes with business logic by pulling out the creation logic
 * Should ideally not contain conditional statements or looping
+* May have multiple create methods in the same factory
+  * objects that are used for similar reasons can go in the same factory class
+* May have multiple new operators in the same factory
+  * suppose that our application needs to create an instance of A in order to create an instance of B. Furthermore, suppose our application needs to call methods on B but doesn't need to call any methods on A. We should have a factory method that internally creates an instance of A then an instance of B and returns B. In other words, our factories should create the objects we directly need instead of objects that are only used to create another object.
+This helps simplify consuming classes.
 #### 5) Test behavior, not implementation
 * The largest impact that the consumers will experience is the behavior.
 Implementation is something that should be easy and free to change at any time.
 * When testing behavior, we might assert that the return value is correct.